leonstafford/wp-static-site-generator-documentation/content/deploying/deployment-options/amazon-s3/_index.en.md

  - hit the **Start static export** button to trigger the automated deployment

-{{% notice note %}}
+{{% notice tip %}}
-TIP: If it's your first time deploying to S3, it may help to do a quick test by manually uploading an index.html file to your S3 bucket's root and ensuring you can access it at your intended domain.
+If it's your first time deploying to S3, it may help to do a quick test by manually uploading an index.html file to your S3 bucket's root and ensuring you can access it at your intended domain.
 If hat works, then you should be ready to deploy your whole WP site there
 {{% /notice %}}

 ### S3 configuration options explained